 Whenever I need a bit of a detox, this Greek lentil soup is my go-to.
 It’s one of those dishes where you almost feel *healthier* with every bite you take.
+Post Thanksgiving and Christmas, I always want a big batch of this as a reset after indulging!

 This lentil soup is the epitome of healthy Mediterranean food.
 The Mediterranean diet is known for its plant-based, olive oil rich recipes.
 Whether you follow a plant-based diet, or are strictly vegan, or eat meat every day, I promise you’ll fall in love with this delicious and hearty Greek lentil soup!